AymenBida/tech-articles/README.md

 # Tech Articles

-> This is a web app made with Ruby on Rails where users can share articles about technology and vote them.
+> This is a web app made with Ruby on Rails where users can share articles about technology and vote for them.

 ![screenshot](app/assets/images/tech_articles.png)